 Jordan is located in the Middle East and is a quick flight from Egypt so I decided to visit them together.
-I carefully planned the Egypt portion of my trip, spending the majority of my time there.
-Jordan was an afterthought for me.
+I carefully planned the Egypt portion of my trip and spent the majority of my time there.
+Jordan was an afterthought to me.
 I only gave myself three full days there and upon arrival, I knew I should have set aside more time.
-I still saw all the major sights but it felt very rushed.
-The following is what I wished I had planned for myself and what I consider the perfect Jordan itinerary.
-Please take into consideration that this Jordan itinerary does not include arrival and departure days.
+I was able to see the major sights but it felt very rushed.
+The following is what I should have planned for myself and what I consider the perfect 5-day Jordan itinerary.
+Please take into consideration that this Jordan itinerary does not include travel days.

 How to Get to Jordan

 Jordan has two airports Queen Alia International Airport (AMM) in Amman and Aqaba King Hussein International Airport (AQJ) in Aqaba.
 Queen Alia International Airport is located in northern Jordan and Aqaba King Hussein International Airport is located in the south.
 Depending on your itinerary, one or the other may work better for you.